cap-js/docs/guides/databases.md

 }
 ```

-Running the above through `cds compile - 2 hdbtable` will result in the following:
+Run `cds compile - 2 hdbtable` on the previous sample and this is the result:

 ```sql [E.hdbtable]
 ROW TABLE E (